 Talalay or Dunlop latex instead of synthetic latex*

 *There are two types of natural latex: Dunlop and Talalay.
 Talalay is processed with chemicals to give it a softer feel, while Dunlop has no added chemicals and is firmer.
 Dunlop Latex has been known to last up to 15 years

 The sleep trial and warranties included with most bed in a box mattresses can give you a sense of the mattress’s quality.
 The standard mattress warranty lasts 10 years—we do not recommend a mattress with a warranty shorter than that, because the average mattress lifespan is 7-10 years.
 Amerisleep offers a 20-year prorated warranty with every mattress, and it protects against sags .75 inches or deeper.

 Sleep trials go hand-in-hand with beds in a box.
 Since bed in a box customers lose the experience of trying out mattresses in-store before buying, a sleep trial gives them the option to sleep on the bed for 3 months (sometimes more), and then return it for a full refund if needed.
-Look for brands that offer free pick-up after the sleep trial period has ended.

 It used to be that you could only buy mattresses in a showroom after trying different styles and models out for a few minutes.
 Now with the advent of bed in a box mattresses, you can get your favorite mattress shipped straight to your door.
 Both buying experiences have their pros and cons: